 - Either the completed PFRS Enrollment Application OR the EPIC online "PFRS Enrollment Application;" On the application, the employer must also Indicate the date on which the medical requirement was approved by the examining physician.

-The medical exam must occur within one year of the submission.
 It is no longer a requirement to attach the Report of Examining Physician to the enrollment application, but this form must be kept on file at the employer’s location in anticipation of audits by the Division of Pensions and Benefits.

 Service locations only: The employer must also provide the closing date of the Civil Service examination